goldfish047/CourseScheduler/README.md

 As an administrator, I want to be able to login to the webpage so that I can view the schedule. (complex - 3 points)

 Precondition and triggers:
--The administrator’s login credentials have been stored in the database -The administrator enters their credentials and hits the login button.
+*The administrator’s login credentials have been stored in the database *The administrator enters their credentials and hits the login button.

 Actions/post conditions:
 -If login is successful, send user to the main schedule page